-With support from the National Institute for Health Care Reform, CHIR experts are studying how private insurers and employer-purchasers respond to provider market consolidation and the resulting upward pressure on prices.
+With support from the National Institute for Health Care Reform, CHIR experts have studied how private insurers and employer-purchasers respond to provider market consolidation and the resulting upward pressure on prices.
 CHIR experts are also assessing the effectiveness of policy initiatives to improve access to primary care for underserved populations.
-To access our case studies and reports under this project, please visit our page, Assessing Responses to Increased Provider Consolidation.
+To access our case studies and reports for the consolidation project, please visit our page, Assessing Responses to Increased Provider Consolidation.
 The case studies and reports for our primary care project are published in partnership with the Milbank Memorial Fund and available here.

 Funding from the California Health Care Foundation supports CHIR experts studying California’s progress on enforcing the Mental Health Parity and Addiction Equity Act for California consumers, with a look towards ways to strengthen the state’s approach and provide lessons for other states.